jlapeyre/Symata.jl/README.md

 ### A few examples

-Here are some examples of the SJulia mode.
+Here are some examples of the sjulia mode.

 ```julia
 sjulia> ClearAll(fib)